Ukraine in the Eurovision Song Contest 2013: Format

 The selection of the competing entries for the national final and ultimately the Ukrainian Eurovision entry took place over two stages.
 In the first stage, artists and songwriters had the opportunity to apply for the competition by attending a scheduled audition.
 Twenty acts were selected and announced on 21 December 2012.
 The second stage was the televised final, which took place on 23 December 2012 and featured the twenty acts vying to represent Ukraine in Malmö.
 The winner was selected via the 50/50 combination of votes from a public televote and an expert jury.
 Both the public televote and the expert jury assigned scores ranging from 1 (lowest) to 20 (highest) and the entry that had the highest number of points following the combination of these scores was declared the winner.
 Viewers participating in the public televote during the show had the opportunity to submit a single vote per phone number for each of the participating entries via SMS.
 In the event of a tie, the tie was decided in favour of the entry that received the highest score from the jury.

 Competing entries

 Artists and composers had the opportunity to submit their entries between 1 October 2012 and 21 December 2012.
-Auditions were held on 21 December 2012 at the NTU Headquarters in Kyiv where a seven-member selection panel shortlisted twenty entries to compete in the national final.
+Auditions were held on 21 December 2012 at the NTU Headquarters in Kyiv where a seven-member selection panel reviewed the 52 received submissions and shortlisted twenty entries to compete in the national final.